LandRegistry/land-registry-elements/README.md

 ### Doing
 ### MVP
 - Sort out any duplications in ie.js and polyfills.js
-- Pattern library server and require()d build are both building to /dist.
-Build should go to .tmp
 - Get nodemon working in the centos dev env

 - Do I need to build the login form?